wslz208/wslz208/README.md

 - 👋 Hi, I’m @wslz208
-- 👀 I’m interested in remote sensing, hydrology, and heavy rainfall.
+- 👀 I’m interested in remote sensing, hydrology, and extremes.
-- 🌱 I’m currently learning about machine learning, global hydrologic model, and rainstorm objects identification.
+- 🌱 I’m currently learning about machine learning, global hydrologic model, WRF-Hydro, and WRF.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...lizhe.tu@gmail.com
+- 📫 How to reach me ...lizhe.tu@gmail.com or zli875@colostate.edu

 <!---
 wslz208/wslz208 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.